 Adding a simple syrup is one of the best ways to add extra flavor and moistness to a muffin.
 In this case, we mix sugar with lemon juice.

 Brushing the muffin tops: right after you take them out of the oven, while still hot (so they absorb as much syrup as they can), brush the tops of the muffins.
 It's the simplest way to get most syrup into the muffin and spill as little as possible.
-Though some will drip down anyways, it's a fact.
+Though some will drip down anyway, it's a fact.

 Lemon glaze